apiad/auditorium/README.md

 ## History

+### v0.6.3

+* Add `Show.append` to append existing `show` instances or direct paths.
+* Fix error with absolute path for the Markdown demo.
+* Append Markdown demo to the Python demo.

 ### v0.6.2

 * Added `mypy` for some static type checking.
 Will slowly add as many type hints as possible.